-By not taking sides, you will help to diffuse the situation – plus you can distance yourself, which will prevent any repercussions coming your way.
+By not taking sides, you will help to diffuse the situation.
+Plus you will distance yourself which will prevent any repercussions coming your way.

 A highly political working environment can encourage healthy competition, active involvement in all company activities and employees going above and beyond.
-However, if it isn’t properly managed, it can also generate tension, disengage employees and create divides.
+If it isn’t properly managed it can also generate tension, disengage employees and create divides.
 Over time this will lead to more serious business issues.

 By keeping a watchful eye on your people and advising them of the rules of engagement – you will encourage healthy workplace politics and create a hard-working culture where everyone is pulling in the same direction.